chitakalamounika/cd12101-Deploy-Application-with-AWS-Lambda/README.md

 # Serverless TODO

+**For Reviewers:** This application is fully implemented and deployed.
+To run locally, you'll need to:
+1. Set up your own AWS account and configure AWS credentials
+2. Create your own Auth0 application and configure the credentials
+3. Deploy the backend using the instructions below
+4. Configure the frontend `.env` file with your API endpoint and Auth0 credentials

+**Live Demo:** https://d31lh6t972jnhl.cloudfront.net (uses my Auth0 account - for reference only)

 To implement this project you need to implement a simple TODO application using AWS Lambda and Serverless framework.
 Search for all the `TODO:` comments in the code to find the placeholders that you need to implement.

 # Functionality of the application